strenuus/n360-cms-content/README.md

 gatsby develop
 ```

-The site will be available at `http://localhost:8000`.

-The CMS will be available at `http://localhost:8000/admin`.
+The CMS will be available at `http://localhost:8000`.

 Changes to the project should be reflected instantly in the browser.